 Another way of obtaining information about the heap block in question is to use the info memory command.
-It provides textual output of the information available in the Locals panel under the ptr item to the Messages panel of the NightView main window.
+It provides text about the information available in the Locals panel under the ptr item to the Messages panel of the NightView main window.